-Rob Stein is a Democratic political operative best known as a co-founder of Democracy Alliance, a collective of left-of-center donors seeking to establish a permanent “left infrastructure” since 2004.
+Rob Stein was a Democratic political operative best known as a co-founder of Democracy Alliance, a collective of left-of-center donors seeking to establish a permanent “left infrastructure” since 2004.
 Stein formulated the strategic vision for the organization and also helped found its-state based counterpart, Committee on States.
-In addition to sitting on the Democracy Alliance’s Board of Directors, Stein also sits on the board of Fulcrum, a nonprofit digital news platform.
+In addition to sitting on the Democracy Alliance’s Board of Directors, Stein also sat on the board of Fulcrum, a nonprofit digital news platform.

-Rob Stein worked as an attorney from 1968 until 1978, until he began working for various nonprofits, including Clergy and Laity Concerned, a New York-based group formed by the left-progressive National Council of Churches.
+Rob Stein worked as an attorney from 1968 until 1978, when he began working for various nonprofits, including Clergy and Laity Concerned, a New York-based group formed by the left-progressive National Council of Churches.